-18 AAC 75.553.
-Application review procedures for response planning facilitators.

-- (a) After receipt of an application for registration as a response planning facilitator under 18 AAC 75.523, the department will determine whether the application is complete.
+18 AAC 75.552.
+Application review procedures for streamlined plan incident management teams. (a) After receipt of an application for registration as an incident management team under 18 AAC 75.522, the department will determine whether the application is complete.
 If the department finds that an application is incomplete, the applicant will be notified of the need for additional information within 10 working days after receipt of the application.
-The department will review each complete application and issue a decision within 30 days after the department determines that the application is complete. - (b) The department will approve an application for a response planning facilitator registration if the applicant meets the application requirements of 18 AAC 75.523 and 18 AAC 75.533, the minimum registration standards of 18 AAC 75.563, and, as applicable, the registration requirements of 18 AAC 75.428(a)(2). - (c) After completing the review, the department will notify the applicant that the application for registration has been approved or denied.
-If the application is approved, the department will include a registration certificate describing the conditions of approval.
+The department will review each complete application and issue a decision within 30 days after the department determines that the application is complete. (b) The department will approve an application for streamlined plan incident management team registration if the applicant meets the application requirements of 18 AAC 75.522 and 18 AAC 75.532 and the minimum registration standards of 18 AAC 75.562.

+(c) After completing the review, the department will notify the applicant that the application for registration has been approved or denied.
+If the application is approved, the department will include a registration certificate describing the conditions of approval, and listing the classifications identified in 18 AAC 75.532(3) and regions of operation identified in 18 AAC 75.532(4) for which the applicant is registered.
 If the application is denied, the department will explain the basis for the denial and include a list of corrective actions that would be required for the applicant to obtain approval of registration.